 For the past 5 years, Josh has been Chairman and co-founder of Clarity Search Limited, a high profile and successful headhunting business focusing on the Retail and Consumer sectors, on an international basis

 Steven has recently retired as senior partner at Hazlems Fenton LLP, having been in practice for over 35 years.
 He was educated at Christ's College School and the London School of Economics, and achieved his professional qualification at PwC.
 He is involved with the local community through his charity work.

 Steven is married with three adult children, his two daughters are both Old North Londoners.

 After reading Law at New College Oxford, Peter had an early career in banking and corporate finance working in London, Scandinavia and Asia.
 For the last twenty years he has been actively involved in the venture capital and private equity industry.
-Since 2008 he has been Managing Partner of CT Investment Partners LLP, investing in early stage clean energy businesses.
+He currently heads up Royal London’s private equity investment activities.
+From 2008 until 2017 he was Managing Partner of CT Investment Partners LLP, investing in early stage clean energy businesses.
 Previously Peter served as Chief Executive of the British Private Equity and Venture Capital Association (BVCA), the representative body for the UK's private equity industry.
 Prior to the BVCA he was an executive director of Royal London Private Equity Ltd and Murray Johnstone Ltd, where for seven years he was Managing Director of their Asian and Middle East operations, based in Singapore.